 The base of this recipe is an Ina Garten one that I use for all my Angel Food Cakes (I’ve made a Lemon one and Chocolate one before).
 I started by sifting together 170g plain flour and 2 tsp ground ginger (add 3-4 tsp for a stronger flavour), I sifted it 4 times to get plenty of air in it.
 I then added 100g caster sugar to the bowl and stirred in.

 In my food mixer I whisked up 10 egg whites, along with 3/4 tsp salt and 1 1/2 tsp cream of tartar.
 Once soft peaks formed, I slowly added 300g caster sugar whilst continuing to mix.
-If you need some ideas to use up your egg yolks, check out some recipe ideas I've collected.
+If you need some ideas to use up your egg yolks, check out my post on Things To Do With Egg Yolks.

 Once the mixture was glossy I added the zest of 3 limes and 1/2 tsp vanilla extract and whisked in.